 The pros to switching to a digital receipt format

-Environmentally friendly
+1. Environmentally friendly

-Did you know that you can not recycle paper receipts?
 The Minnesota Pollution and Control Agency found that a single receipt can contain 250 to 1,000 times more BPA (Bisphenol A) than a can of food.
-The chemicals in receipts aren’t enough to pose any serious health risk, but BPA makes recycling receipts impossible.
-Additionally, printing receipts can produce almost 300 million pounds of solid waste

-By being more eco-conscious, your business matches consumers’ eco-conscious shopping habits and is more eco-friendly.
 So, if your business is making a conscious effort to be more sustainable, then consumers will take notice of your business.

 By switching to digital receipts, you are helping the environment—with the happy benefit of potentially gaining new customers.

-Cost-saving
+2. Cost-saving

 It can cost between $0.015–0.05 to print a receipt.
 While that may not seem like much, printing about 1,000 receipts daily could cost between $5,475 to $18,250 per year.